moonlight58/ArchLinuxTutorial/README.md

 ```
 You should see something similar to the next screenshot
 ![fdisk -l](./source/fdisk.png)
 You can see the disk `/dev/sda` is the one we will use.
 You can use the following command to choose the layout of the partitionning we will use.
-In this case GPT
+In our case GPT
 ```
 # fdisk /dev/sda
 ```
 Before being able to choose your layout, your screen should look like this
 ![fdisk /dev/sda](./source/fdisk_dev_sda.png)

 You can hit the key `m` to show up the help menu.
-But in our case we'll need to hit the key `g` to choose the GPT layout.
-You should see something similar to the next screenshot and the key `w` to write/save the modification and exit.
+But in our case we'll need to hit the key `g` to choose the GPT layout and the key `w` to write/save the modification and exit.

-Now
+Now, we're going to partitionate the disk.